By Ken Reindel May 2020

 We did some background research for her.
 An important point here is that there was nothing in this for us, except to help her, and maybe the revelation of truth about these budget import voltage converters.

 Overseas budget manufacturers do not live in a land of magic.
-They do not build products for low prices because they have access to magic dust that can be sprinkled into an under-designed product to make it meet their imaginary specifications.
+They do not build products for low prices because they have access to magic dust that can be sprinkled into an under-designed product to make it meet their imaginary promises.
 Nor is the cost of producing things at an acceptable level of quality as cheap there as people elsewhere seem to think.
 Add in the cost of shipping across the globe, the cost of local distributors and tariffs, and the only thing left allowing them to produce budget priced devices is using under-designed, under-rated components.
 Voltage converters are a perilous example.

 Mary bought her budget import voltage converter from a very well-known dominant distributor with a jungle rainforest name that we would all recognize.
 This budget import voltage converter was rated for 500 watts.
 Her equipment required about 300 watts, and she was stumped as to why it wasn’t working.
 So we dug in and did some research.